 Reverberation.
-More of this will be on the S signal than on the M; the mono version may therefore be too dry.
+The S signal has a higher proportion than does the M; the mono version may therefore be too dry.
 A possible way round this is to make the main stereo balance drier still, and then add more reverberation on the M channel.